raoulx24/work.trivy/docs/install-doc.md

 ### Logging - Serilog

-The logging component of the backend is based on Serilog ([GitHub project](https://github.com/serilog/serilog)).
+The logging component of the backend is based on [Serilog](https://github.com/serilog/serilog/blob/dev/README.md).
 The file sink can be activated by using `extraEnvValues` from `values.yaml` file, like this:
 ```yaml
 extraEnvValues:
 - name: SERILOG__WRITETO__1__NAME